jamargoochIT/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/9428c221-0c3b-4b50-ac0d-a2ffce3ad385)<br><br><br><br>

-Click ok and wait for the changes to be applied.
+Click OK and wait for the changes to be applied.

 After the webserver is installed, we'll need to download the following: